AlexxNB/rollup-plugin-svg-icons/README.md

 ...
   plugins: [
     svgicons({
       // folder with svg-icons
       inputFolder: 'src/icons',  // it is default value

       // path for the sprite file
       output: 'dist/bundle.svg', // it is default value

       // output file minification
-        minify: true // default value is 'false'
+      minify: true, // default value is 'false'

+      // by default svgo is disabled, to turn it on - pass config object (or just empty object)
+      svgo: { /* config */ },
     })
     ...
   ]
   ...